 The number of products you sell and ship each month will play a key role in determining which order fulfillment system works best for your organization.
 However, keep in mind that there’s no one-size-fits-all solution that applies to every company.
-For that reason, you must do the legwork to understand your current operations.
+Therefore, you must do the legwork to understand your current operations.
 That way, you can figure out how to develop an optimal order fulfillment solution.

 What channels does your company use to promote and sell your products?
-Are you using a specific ecommerce platform, promoting orders through a business website, or an online marketplace?
-Many companies use a combination of these approaches to reach the widest audience possible.
+Are you using a specific e-commerce platform, promoting orders through a business website, or an online marketplace?
+Many companies combine these approaches to reach the widest audience possible.

 With the right order fulfillment software, you can integrate with your existing platforms to better track the order fulfillment process.
 Ideally, the solution you choose simplifies your order fulfillment process vs. adding additional complications.

 Look at where you’re getting most of your orders.
 Are they primarily domestic, or do you have a sizeable international customer base?
 That should factor into your choice of fulfillment software.
 You want to ensure you have a way to get orders to customers fast enough to meet their expectations.
 Even domestic deliveries can bring certain challenges.
 For example, if you’re trying to get a package to a rural area, there may be higher shipping costs versus shipping to urban locations.

 Once you develop a fulfillment model that fits your business, look for an adaptable platform to accommodate your strategy.
 The workflow software should use data in a way that helps you create real-time predictions to help you assess your inventory needs and make better demand predictions.